-Plants can grow extremely well in Brisbane's subtropical climate.
-Learn techniques for planting; understand pest plants and how you can get free plants from Council for your garden.
+Many plants can grow extremely well in Brisbane's subtropical climate.
+Learn techniques for planting; understand pest plants and how you can get free native plants from Council for your garden.

 Find out how the Natural Assets Local Law 2003 affects you.
 Links to nominating vegetation for protection, permitted activities, how to make an application, penalties, and how to find out if you have protected vegetation on your property.